RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 Follow the instructions to set up a developer account.

+This costs $25 at this time.

+After going through this process you will await an email notification from Google that will notify you that your account is ready to be activated.
+In the meantime, see [While You Wait](#while_you_wait).

 ### Add Radial Developers To your Google Developer Account.
 Use the [name]@radialdevgroup.com account to add Radial Developers to your Play Account.